 – Regarding Baby: another wonderful RIE site hosted by Lisa Sunbury, an early childhood educator.
 Her writings will give you insight into focusing on your parenting relationship and slowing down to understand your child.

-- The (Reformed) Idealist Mom: as the title implies, Kelly describes herself as a reformed perfectionist.
+– Happy You, Happy Family: Kelly describes herself as a reformed perfectionist and everything here is real life and real solutions.
 If you are ready to ditch the idealized notion of parenthood and be real, this is a good place to start.
-Kelly offers real-life ways to reconnect with your kids.
+Kelly offers great ways to reconnect with your kids.

 – Science of Mom: if you ever wonder if some article or post you read about a parenting hot topic is based on any science at all, you should check this site first.
 Alice is the best at searching out the real science behind common parenting issues.

 – Imperfect Families: as a parenting coach and licensed counselor, Nicole has a lot of experience helping parents through all the ups and downs of parenting.
 From sibling rivalry to positive discipline to building emotional intelligence, this blog has you covered with many topics in which parents need guidance.
 Plus, it has a very down-to-earth perspective, because we are all imperfect families.

 – Military Wife and Mom: although we are not a military family, I keep seeing Lauren’s posts in my social media feed and I love all that I’ve read.
 Practical insight into positive parenting ideas that help us get through dinner time, chores, and homework with our sanity intact.